1jour1vin

 Wine rated 3/5Wine rated 3/5Wine rated 3/5Wine rated 3/5Wine rated 3/5

 Chenin is very aromatic.
 The last bottle surprised me a bit.
-A very subtle effervescence suggesting a resumption of fermentation.
-A sulfur defect from the barrel?
-It is, however, a very pleasant and well-balanced wine
+A very subtle effervescence suggesting that fermentation had resumed.
+Perhaps a sulfur defect in the barrel?
+It is, however, a very pleasant and well-balanced wine.

 See all reviews from this customer